Contact Center Solutions Featured Article

 How Siri Became a Model for the Future of Consumer Support

-When Apple (News - Alert) revealed the revolutionary virtual personal assistant Siri, the company unknowingly unleashed a powerful model for the new age of customer service.
+When Apple revealed the revolutionary virtual personal assistant Siri, the company unknowingly unleashed a powerful model for the new age of customer service.

 Even though Siri wasn't made for company support, innovators saw potential for a friendly, interactive agent that didn't involve additional payroll.
 Siri's rising popularity has also affected customer expectations about voice-activated technology.
 These innovations feed their appetite for immediate answers.
 Plus, speech recognition prevents them from having to actually figure out how a particular device or service works.
 They just ask.